-V. CONCLUSION & PERSPECTIVES
+CONCLUSION & PERSPECTIVE

 The ubiquitous approach supported by new sensors and interfaced with communicating devices allows potentially reshaping the flood warning systems and could provide an efficient answer for flood events such like in Singapore where the concentration time doesn't exceed 10 minutes.
 The communicating capacity of the individual devices allows communicating immediately to the exposed population and to inform about on-going risks.
 However, this progress needs to be associated to a very careful definition of the messages to send to the population in order to generate the proper reaction.
-At the same time, the data collection has to be carried out in order to nourish a knowledge base which is the key reference for establishing the rules for issuing warning messages.
-In such context, the future of warning system has to be seen as a combination of the traditional SCADA approach combined with the ubiquitous devices which represent a great potential of improvement.
-The availability of both sensors and communication devices like smartphones allow to review in depth the concept of warning system with the associayed workflows.
+At the same time, the data collection has to be carried out in order to nourish a knowledge based which is the key reference for establishing the rules for issuing warning messages.
+In such context, the future of warning system has to be seen as a combination of the traditional SCADA approach combined with the ubiquitous devices.
+The upcoming developments of the UbiFLOOD project will allow to explore further these tracks and to evaluate the practical implementation of such solution in Asian cities.